Organization of the Chinese Communist Party: Private sector

 Party organizations are tasked by the CCP with implementing party principles and policies within the enterprise and ensuring compliance with state laws and regulations.

 Under the 1993 PRC Company Law, all firms with three or more CCP members must establish a party committee.
 However, this requirement was lightly enforced until 2012 when the CCP began strengthening party committee in private companies.

 Under Xi Jinping, CCP committees have become increasingly prevalent in the private sector, in both Chinese companies as well as foreign owned companies.
 In 2018, the percentage of private businesses with these Party branches reached 48.3%; only 27.4% of private businesses had a party committee in 2002.
-Ninety-two percent of the largest Chinese companies have CCP committees.
+92% of the largest Chinese companies have CCP committees.

 In September 2020, the CCP announced that it would strengthen united front work in the private sector by establishing more party committees in regional federations of industry and commerce (FIC), and by arranging a special liaison between FICs and the CCP.

 In July 2022, HSBC became the first foreign lender to open a CCP committee in its Chinese investment banking subsidiary, HSBC Qianhai Securities.

 In addition to increasing the number of Party organizations, the CCP has concurrently attempted to raise its influence over management decisions since 2012.
 This effort includes integrating party members into company management and decision-making processes.
 This expansion is altering traditional understandings of corporate autonomy and governance.
 CCP committees exist outside traditional corporate governance structures.

 Furthermore, the CCP is pushing for a "modern enterprise system with Chinese characteristics" that involves inserting Party building provisions directly into corporate charters.
 These provisions give the internal party organization a say in management decisions and ensure key CCP members hold positions in company management or on the board.
 This system was initially applied to state-owned enterprises (SOEs) but is now extending to private enterprises.

 The CCP's efforts to promote Party organizations in the private sector have led to concerns from foreign entities.
 European trade groups resisted attempts by their SOE joint venture partners to incorporate Party organizations into company charters in 2017.
 In May 2018, the US-China Business Council reported that some SOE joint ventures requested foreign partners to amend their articles of association to support CCP groups and even allow party organizations to approve critical matters before presenting them to the board.
 A 2018 analysis by the European Commission highlighted the potential significant influence of party organizations in both SOEs and private companies, enabling the CCP to directly impact business decisions.